IncredibleProgress/sweetheart.py/README.md

 Since Ubuntu 20.04 can be installed as usual softwares within Windows 10, it provides an incredible way for any organization to develop, deploy, and administrate **powerful responsive web-apps including AI** on its own local network keeping high capabilities of integration with the already existing tools like databases, MS-Excel, and SAP.

 Sweetheart provides a simple Python/Html centric approach leading you implementing best components and best coding practices.
-Due to the current top-rated place of the Python language regarding to data processing, calculations and AI, this makes sweetheart a fast and ideal toolkit to e-volute towards **Industry4.0** precepts and innovative ideas.
+Due to the top-rated place of the Python language regarding to data processing, calculations and AI, this makes sweetheart a fast and ideal toolkit to e-volute towards **Industry4.0** precepts and innovative ideas.

 Sweetheart is shared under the [CeCILL-C FREE SOFTWARE LICENSE AGREEMENT](https://github.com/IncredibleProgress/sweetheart.py/blob/master/LICENSE).

-## Get coding full power at the speedlight including AI
+## Get coding full power including AI at the light speed

 Sweetheart supports you getting coding full power from scratch: